hippie68/optparse99/README.md

 By disabling a feature, related code will not be compiled and structure members that are related to that feature will no longer be recognized.

-When building releases, please define NDEBUG to remove assert()-related code.
+Recommended: When building releases, define NDEBUG to remove assert()-related code.
+That code is used to identify mistakes in command and option structures and is not needed in release builds.